skaupper/VirtualJukebox/README.md

 This project is developed as part of an university lecture regarding software projects.

-The main purpose of __VirtualJukebox__ is to provide a server application which manages a music playlist shared by multiple client.
+The main purpose of __VirtualJukebox__ is to provide a server application which manages a music playlist shared by multiple clients.
 The clients are capable of adding tracks to the user playlist and voting on tracks to play next.
 The track with the highest vote count is played next.
 Additionally, a client can authenticate as administrator who is then capable of adding tracks to the admin playlist whose tracks are always played before any track from the user playlist.
 Besides that, the administrator has some further